Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 <div id="5"></div>
 ## Mutexes/Semaphores

-We'll be discussing specifically "mutexes" rather than "semaphores" (they have very similar purposes - in that they control access to specific data - although a mutex offers some additional guarantees which we won't go into here).
+We'll be discussing specifically "mutexes" rather than "semaphores" (they have very similar purposes - in that they control access to specific data - although a mutex offers some additional guarantees).

 When using a mutex, you can "lock" a piece of data so only that specific Thread has access to the data.
 When done manipulating the data you can "unlock" it, thus allowing another Thread to use a mutex to "lock" the data so it can make its own changes.